-Vegetation removal - cutting and removal NO for cutting vegetation MAYBE for pulling out rooted woody vegetation or digging out roots NO for work on levee prism NO for work below ordinary high water or in wetlands if not backfilling rootball holes YES for work below ordinary high water or in wetlands if backfilling rootball holes (NWP 3 Maintenance and/or NWP 18 Minor discharges) NO if not backfilling rootball holes YES if backfilling rootball holes in Class 1 waters NO if backfilling rootball holes and not working in Class 1 waters Backfilling rootball holes may meet the requirement of NWP 18 Minor Discharges.
+Vegetation removal - cutting and removal NO for cutting vegetation MAYBE for pulling out rooted woody vegetation or digging out roots NO for work on levee prism NO for work below ordinary high water or in wetlands if not backfilling rootball holes YES for work below ordinary high water or in wetlands if backfilling rootball holes (NWP 3 Maintenance and/or NWP 18 NO if not backfilling rootball holes YES if backfilling rootball holes in Class 1 waters NO if backfilling rootball holes and not working in Class 1 waters Backfilling rootball holes may meet the requirement of NWP 18 Minor Discharges.
 WDEQ has issued 401 certification for this NWP for work outside of Class 1 waters.
 Request Turbidity Waiver from WDEQ.
 EO 11990 may apply.
-Access road maintenance NO for routine maintenance MAYBE for new turnaround construction NO for routine maintenance MAYBE for new turnaround construction NO for routine maintenance MAYBE for new turnaround construction Development of additional turnarounds would need site-specific compliance if surface water or regulated wetlands would be affected.
-EO 11990 may apply.
+Access road NO for routine Minor discharges) NO for routine NO for routine Development of additional maintenance maintenance maintenance maintenance Development of additional turnarounds would need site- specific compliance if surface MAYBE for new turnaround construction MAYBE for new turnaround construction MAYBE for new turnaround construction water or regulated wetlands would be affected.
+CONSTRUCTION CONSTRUCTION CONSTRUCTION EO 11990 may apply.